Frequently asked questions

 Quick answers to the most common questions about DrumShed — what it does, how it differs from other practice apps, and how to use it.

-Yes, DrumShed has a free tier that includes the metronome, a basic metronome drill, and browsing the Explore community.
-Paid tiers unlock all nine drills, hands-free sessions, the beat and fill builders, sharing, and the AI co-pilot.
-Free is enough to get value before deciding to upgrade.
+Yes.
+The free tier includes the metronome, the Basic Metronome drill, and browsing the Explore community — no ads, no expiration.
+One paid tier, All Access, unlocks the other eight drills, hands-free sessions, the beat and fill builders, sharing, and the AI co-pilot.

 No. DrumShed works with a practice pad or no kit at all.
 Many of its drills (sticking, rudiments, dynamics, tempo building) are designed for pad practice, and audio playback lets you hear what you are working on without playing it yourself.